SJWScience/uodeer/README.md

 ```

->This is quite lenient trimming, but i have done so to ensure we keep as much RNA as possible
+>This is quite lenient trimming, but i have done so to ensure we keep as much RNA as possible. * Note copying and pasting this code wont make it work, you will need to link directly to the correct place for the trimmomatic.jar and also link to the adapters.
+For bioc this is /usr/local/bin/Trimmomatic-0.35/trimmomatic.jar and /usr/local/bin/Trimmomatic-0/35/adapterss/TruSeq3-PE.fa respectivley.

 >**Post trim QC**